 Like test tubes and Bunsen burners, the centrifuge is a standard piece of equipment in scientific and medical labs the world over.
 But what happens when there’s no lab to speak of?
 In developing and third world countries access to centrifuges, not to mention the power to drive them, can make separating blood to diagnose a range of diseases a difficult task.
 Now a couple of university students have come up with the ingenious idea of turning the humble salad spinner into a rudimentary centrifuge that could be used in medical clinics in developing countries around the world.

-« Back to Saving lives with a salad spinner
+Read the full article: Saving lives with a salad spinner